rcrdk/im-here-app/README.md

 # 👋🏻 React Native I'm Here App

 This is a simple React Native application that allows users to manage a list of people.
 You can add new people to the list, view them, and remove them.
-The app serves as a learning case for understanding React Native fundamentals.
+The app serves as a learning case for understanding React Native basics.
 It was developed during my latest lessons at [Rocketseat](https://rocketseat.com.br/).

 ---